Wavechaser/NamiColor/README.md

 NamiColor is not a compute-intensive script.
 It does not ask for more compute power than applying a LUT or two.
 Given the resolution of most film scans, NamiColor should run on most mainstream hardwares from the past couple of years.

-Even for very high resolution inputs, realtime rendering requirements should be low enough to run on most mainstream-ish hardwares.
+Even for very high resolution inputs, realtime rendering requirements should be low enough to be usable.
 If you are dealing with motion pictures, then it's rather likely that their resolutions would be low enough to not impose a problem.

 However, by Resolve's nature of loading entire chunks of the timeline into the VRAM, using Resolve to color transform film scans will be very memory intensive regardless of using NamiColor or not.